pygreece/community/organization/principals/en.md

 ### Inactivity of Directors

 In case a board member is inactive (has not attended 4 board meetings in a row) the board has the right to vote for their replacement.
-They are able to select another member as long as this member is a confirmed PyGreece Community member.
+They are able to select another member as long as this member is a confirmed PyGreece community member.

 ### Re-Election Limit